Cultural Internships in Greece

 While the American students work on acquiring Modern Greek, their Greek peers attend a seminar on American culture.
 Designed to parallel the development of the Modern Greek state, the survey focuses primarily on the literature, history, art, and popular culture of the 19th century.
 The first two weeks feature selections from American romantic writers, so students can see how the cultural forces that helped give rise to the Greek independence movement manifested themselves in America.
 The third week focuses on the Transcendentalists, the westward expansion of the United States, the abolition movement, and events leading up to the Civil War, most importantly, the raid on Harpers Ferry.
 The fourth and fifth weeks look more closely at the Civil War and its aftermath, including an introduction to baseball.
 The seminar also introduces students to the visual arts as represented by the Hudson River School, the American Barbizon School, the Realist painters, and the American Impressionists.
 The readings and discussions provide the background for the students’ trip to the United States where they will visit Washington, D.C., and Boston, MA in the fall.

 While living and working in Nafplion, regular excursions provide students with the opportunity to visit other places of historical and cultural importance in the Argolid and beyond.
-A series of half-day trips will take students to the archaeological sites of Mycenae and Epidaurus, and locations in the eastern part of the region, such as Kranidi, Ermioni, and Franchthi Cave.
-On full-day trips, students will travel to the islands of Hydra or Poros.
-Interns also spend a weekend in Athens where they visit the Acropolis, the Acropolis Museum, the Parliament, and the National Archaeological Museum.
+A series of one-day trips will take students to the archaeological sites of Mycenae and Argos, and locations in the eastern part of the region, such as Kranidi, Ermioni, and Franchthi Cave.
+Interns also spend a weekend in Athens where they visit, among others, the Acropolis, the Acropolis Museum, the Parliament, and the National Archaeological Museum.
 This excursion includes free time, so students can visit other sites of personal interest.

 Students interested in applying should